Fixing the dynamical evolution of self-interacting vector fields: Preliminaries

-We will now briefly review the initial-value problem for \(k\)-essence theories, following Refs.~\cite{Bernard19,Bezares_Kdynamics2020,Bezares21KS,Bezares21KS,Figueras:2020dzx}.
 Generally, we refer to the Cauchy problem of a system of partial differential equations as \textit{well-posed} \cite{Hadamard1908} if, for any given initial-data set (e.g. at $t=t_0$), there exists a time interval $I=[t_0,T]$ in which: \textit{i)} a solution exists; \textit{ii)} it is unique; \textit{iii)} it is a continuous function of the initial data (with respect to the topologies where the data and solutions are defined).
 The evolution is governed by the \textit{principal part} of the system of equations, as it contains all the information about the propagation speeds of the different modes \cite{Kreiss70,geroch1996partial}.
 An algebraic strategy to assess these non-trivial mathematical conditions is provided by the concept of \textit{hyperbolicity} \cite{Friedrichs54,Kreiss70,friedrichs1971systems,geroch1996partial}; that is, a set of algebraic conditions that the principal part must satisfy for the system to admit a well-posed (sometimes said \textit{hyperbolic}) initial-value formulation.
 In the particular case of system (\ref{full-eqs}), the scalar sector governs the hyperbolicity of the system, and might be the cause of a possible change of character during the evolution.
 In fact, its principal part can be recast as a modified Klein-Gordon equation, with an effective metric $\gamma^{\mu\nu}$ given by

 Thus, the system is strongly hyperbolic if and only if $\det(\gamma^{\mu\nu})<0.$ Nevertheless, nothing prevents this condition from potentially failing during the evolution, even when starting from regular initial data sets.
 The highly non-linear evolution could cause the determinant of the effective metric to become zero (implying that the equations become parabolic), or it could give rise to very large (or even diverging) characteristic speeds.
 The breakdown of the Cauchy problem due to these shortcomings are usually referred to as \textit{Tricomi} and \textit{Keldysh} types, respectively \cite{Bernard19,Bezares_Kdynamics2020,Ripley19,Ripley:2022cdh}.